Supporting resident-centered, equitable and viable solutions

 Description

-- Expand meaningful participation and leadership of residents
+- Expand meaningful resident participation and leadership

-- Leverage financial, human and material resources
+- Leverage financial, human and material resources in the community

 Eligibility